ShayNoa/MeTrack/README.md

 ## What is MeTrack?
 MeTrack is built with the flask framework.
 It uses Flask-Login for user management, allowing useres to sign up and have a personal profile where they can track their expenses.
-It is a full CRUD app, and usere can add, edit end delete their expenses.
-The profile also display users charts of their expenses by months and by categories, to help them understand where their money goes.
+It is a full CRUD app, and usere can add, edit and delete their expenses.
+The profile also display users charts of their expenses by months and by categories to help them understand where their money goes.

 ## Technologies
 * Front-end: Bootstrap, Charts.js and DataTables.